NeuroSkyWuxi/NeuroSkyUnityThinkGearPlugins/README.md

 11.Add "com.neurosky.thinkgear" for the value of protocol.

+12.Select Target and click General,Select Embedded Binaries, add AlgoSdk.framework

-12.Build and Run Xcode project.
+13.Build and Run Xcode project.

 Run your own project: